INFORMED CONSENT TEMPLATE FOR INDIVIDUAL PATIENT EXPANDED ACCESS

 5. If you do not accept this treatment, what are the other choices?

-Explain that to provide an investigational drug/biologic under expanded access, the doctor should determine there is no available comparable or satisfactory alternative therapy to diagnose, monitor, or treat the disease or condition and that the doctor has made such a determination.
+Explain that to provide an investigational drug/biological product under expanded access, the doctor should determine there is no available comparable or satisfactory alternative therapy to diagnose, monitor, or treat the disease or condition and that the doctor has made such a determination.

 Examples:

-• There are no other drugs approved for your disease or clinical trials that you could enroll in.
+- There are no other drugs approved for your disease or clinical trials in which you could enroll.
 However, you can discuss other options with Dr. Z, such as not taking any investigational drug.

 6. What are the procedures associated with the treatment?